 In my fifth year, I was going through some health issues and was finding that I couldn’t finish my assignments on time.
 I was nervous about asking my professors for more time to work on them, but I got lucky that all four of my professors were very understanding.
 They even gave me information on other resources that help me handle all the stress.
 Without their kindness, I would not have graduated and for that I am thankful.

 No matter what career you pursue networking is essential and university is a great place to start.
 Surround yourself with people who have the same hustle and drive you have.
 Nothing will fuel more than being around people who have similar interests and passions that you have.
 Make those connections and learn from others.
 Don’t just network with people in your program but with everyone.
 You might learn that someone has similar interests or they might introduce you to something new that you become passionate about.
 Networking doesn’t just stop in university, actively seek networking events, join networking apps and join Facebook groups with people who have similar interests.
-Many of the opportunities I have now is because of the people I knew.
+Many of the opportunities and life lessons are because of the people I knew.

 Feature Image by McElspeth